tbalogh/AndroidLifecycleExperiments/README.md

 Android applications are commonly interested in these [Lifecycle events](https://developer.android.com/reference/android/arch/lifecycle/Lifecycle.Event) so common gotchas can be avoided, such as updating the UI while the application is in the background.

-The Activities and Fragments are implements the [LifecycleOwner](https://developer.android.com/reference/android/arch/lifecycle/LifecycleOwner) interface so we can easily observe those lifecycle events.
+The Activities and Fragments implement the [LifecycleOwner](https://developer.android.com/reference/android/arch/lifecycle/LifecycleOwner) interface so applications can easily observe those lifecycle events.

 There are already built-in components, such as [LiveData](https://developer.android.com/topic/libraries/architecture/livedata), that exploit the benefits of these Lifecycle components.